henryluizn/henryluizn/README.md

 I use it in my work to develop applications that make day-to-day support team easier.

-My focus of studies at the moment is web development using Python in the backend and HTML/CSS & JS in the frontend.
+My focus of studies at the moment is web development using Python in the back-end and HTML/CSS & JS in the front-end.